PrinccesaLi/Sleep-MiPad5-Windows/README.md

 # Sleep-MiPad5
-A small program that simulates the function of sleep.
+A small program that simulates the function of sleep

-to run just run .exe
+To run just run .exe

-press side volume button to exit
+Press side volume button to exit